telerik/winforms-docs/listview/features/grouping.md

 {{endregion}}

-Please note, that if you are using data binding, you can use the __ItemDataBound__ event,
-          to assign certain item to a certain group.
+Please note, that if you are using data binding, you can use the __ItemDataBound__ event,  to assign certain item to a certain group.

 ![listview-features-grouping 003](images/listview-features-grouping003.png)

 When grouping is enabled you have the option to quickly expand or collapse all groups in __RadListView__ throught the __ExpandAll__ and __CollapseAll__ methods:

-        #_[C#] Expand and collapse all groups_
+#### Expand and collapse all groups

 {{source=..\SamplesCS\ListView\Features\ListViewGrouping.cs region=ExpandCollapseAll}}
 {{source=..\SamplesVB\ListView\Features\ListViewGrouping.vb region=ExpandCollapseAll}}